Sue9104/web-manual/install-trantrace.md

 ## Install Trantrace

-**It is recommended to use docker-compose to install Trantrace**, which is isolated from dependency and configuration problems and easy to deploy to other servers.
+**It is recommended to use docker-compose to install Trantrace**, which is isolated from dependency and configuration problems, and easy to deploy.

 ### Method 1 \(Recommend\): docker-compose